keshuaixu/pmd_dvrk/README.md

 `pmd-davinci-firmware` runs on PMD.
 It parses the UDP packets from `dvrk_ros_pmd` and writes the desired motor output to the Atlas motor amplifiers.
 It reads encoder/pot/motor current and sends them as a broadcast packet over UDP to `dvrk_ros_pmd`.

 `pypmd` talks to PMD via the Remote Access Protocol (based on TCP packets).
-It is a python re-implementation of the PMD host api, because the api supplied by PMD heavily depends on windows socket, which does not work on gnu/linux. `pypmd` is good for sending few commands to PMD, but is too slow for real-time control.
+It is a python re-implementation of the PMD host API because the API supplied by PMD heavily depends on windows socket, which does not work on gnu/linux. `pypmd` is good for sending few commands to PMD, but is too slow for real-time control.

 # repositories
 * `cisst-ros` fork: modified `sawRobotIO1394` and other supporting components https://github.com/urill/cisst-ros